-At the end of the tube are sprockets that drive the timing chains around the camshaft gears in the cylinder head to keep the valve assembly in time with the crankshaft.
+Sprockets at the end of the tube drive the timing chains around the camshaft gears in the cylinder head to keep the valve assembly in time with the crankshaft.
 In short, the IMS bearing is the glue that holds the entire engine timing assembly together.

 What year did Porsches have IMS-bearing problems?

 Porsche models, such as the 996 and 986 models produced between 1997 and 2004, have the most IMS bearing failures.
 However, this is not the case with high-performance models like the turbo.
-If you are concerned about IMS bearings issues, read on to learn more.
+If you are concerned about IMS bearings issues, read more.

 Symptoms of a Bad IMS Bearing